Up to 50% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We lived with the Hughes as our main sofa and scored it across Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
-We rotated seating positions (upright work sessions, relaxed TV viewing, side-lounging) and tracked how the seat and back support felt over longer stretches.
-We also ran a nightly “reset” check—standing up, coming back, and noting whether the sofa quickly felt supportive again.
-Cleaning was assessed with routine vacuuming and spot-care behavior aligned to fabric cleaning codes.
+We lived with the Hughes as our main sofa as part of our hands-on sofa testing and scored it across Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
+Our testing included upright work sessions, relaxed TV viewing, side-lounging, and repeated sit-down and stand-up checks to see how quickly the seat recovered its supportive feel.
+We also paid close attention to routine upkeep, including vacuuming and spot care based on the fabric cleaning code.

 Our Testing Experience